Estimated reading time: 20 minutes

 Those were the glory days and at its peak, about 50% of my enquiries came from people who found me via Google.

-If you think being on page 1 will instantly bring you loads of enquiries then I’d suggest you think again.
 It’s hard nowadays, really hard.
 Not only is SEO information widely available.
 Google has also got a LOT smarter.
 It's always been a cat & mouse game between Google and SEO folk.
 And right now I reckon Google is winning.

 But the amount of time you need to get your content optimised, create backlinks organically and not to mention all the other technical stuff like internal linking, passing core web vitals.
 It takes a lot of time and know how.
 Time you could be better off spending elsewhere!